 - To manage and develop Enom’s business and operations, including personnel and employment matters; and

-- Unless the purpose is implied from the nature of the service provided, Enom shall specify orally, electronically, or in writing the identified purposes to the customer or employee at or before the time personal information is collected.
+- Enom shall specify orally, electronically, or in writing the identified purposes to the customer or employee at the time personal information is collected or within a reasonable period.
 Upon request, persons collecting personal information shall explain these identified purposes or refer the individual to a designated person within Enom who shall explain the purposes.

 The knowledge and consent of a customer is required for the collection, use, or disclosure of personal information, except where inappropriate.